 Some people do not get any chest pain but just feel discomfort in parts of their upper body.
 They may have a choking feeling in their throat.
 Their arms may feel 'heavy' or 'useless'.

 As well as pain or discomfort, there may be:

 - difficulty breathing.

 - some cold sweating.

 - feelings of nausea (or possibly vomiting).

 What can be done to reduce the risk of developing CVD?

-While the above listed risk factors are frequently impossible to control, there are some things that can be done to reduce the probability of developing CVD.
+While some of the risk factors listed above are impossible to control, there are steps that can be taken to reduce the probability of developing CVD.
 Namely: